 Two segments of masonry walls are provided on both the east and west sides of the loading/service areas of the site.
 The only opening is to the north, where the driveway access is located.
 It is impracticable to provide a street screen to completely screen the area from public views because it would interfere with the proposed loading and service area.
 A modification of this standard is requested.
-The Urban Design Section recommends approval of this amendment to allow the loading/service areas to be accessed as shown on the site plan.
+The Planning Board approved this amendment to allow the loading/service areas to be accessed as shown on the site plan.

-Amendment 5: Architectural Elements, Materials
+Amendment 5: Architectural Elements, Materials (page 251)